-In 2019, Galvanize revamped its financing options with a new addition to its menu: the income share agreement.
+In 2019, Galvanize revamped its financing options with a new addition to its menu: the income share agreement loan.
 The move aligns with the coding bootcamp’s goal of increasing upskilling opportunities for aspiring tech professionals.

 By allowing students to enroll without upfront payment, the bootcamp made itself more accessible to people who want to break into tech.
 A year later and amid a pandemic, Galvanize took that mission a step further as it introduced what it called the “most student-friendly ISA.”

-An income share agreement is a financing option that provides participants with upfront education funding in exchange for a fixed percentage of their future gross monthly income.
+An income share agreement is a type of loan that provides participants with upfront education funding in exchange for a fixed percentage of their future gross monthly income.
 Until they find a job that pays above a monthly minimum income threshold, they make no payments.
 This compelling value proposition shifts some of the financial risks onto schools, which face more pressure to set their students up for success.